The upscale atmosphere and elegant mountain ambiance are what earn Deer Valley Resort

 At Silver Lake Lodge, Royal Street Cafe

 is a favorite among locals for sit-down lunch or dinner.
-Sample the cheeses made in house, fine wines, cocktails, indoor or outdoor seating, and a diverse menu with enough appealing dishes to delight the pickiest eater.
+Sample the cheeses made in house, fine wines, cocktails and a diverse menu with enough appealing dishes to delight the pickiest eater.
 Savor a Dungeness crab tower, elk chili, ahi tuna tacos or mac and cheese for the kiddos.
-This is also a casual après option for thirsty parents.
-For a faster option, Bald Mountain Pho
+This is also a casual après option for thirsty parents and there is seating both indoors and outdoors and online ordering is available for to-go food.

-For an afternoon break or après whistle wetting, Edgar’s Beer & Spirits Lounge curates craft cocktails, and provides beer, fine wines, appetizers, live music, and TVs for sporting events.
+For an afternoon break or après whistle wetting, Edgar’s Beer & Spirits Lounge—The EBS Lounge—curates craft cocktails, and provides beer, fine wines, appetizers, live music and TVs for sporting events.
 The large outdoor deck on the second story of the Snow Park Lodge offers an excellent vantage point to watch the slopes and enjoy the mountain’s majesty.

 For dinner, consider the brick oven comfort food at The Brass Tag